 When the parents of minor children divorce, it’s important for a number of reasons to establish a precise schedule for vacation and travel plans.

-Holiday and vacation schedules are usually dealt with in a comprehensive parenting plan which becomes the foundation for co-parenting after a divorce.
+As divorce lawyers in Indiana, we know that holiday and vacation schedules are usually dealt with in a comprehensive parenting plan which becomes the foundation for co-parenting after a divorce.

 Here are some of the questions that your own parenting plan should answer: